MyCheckout hosted payment pages

 - Published with unpublished changes: the page is live, but the changes you made afterwards are not live

-- The template you chose
+- The chosen template

 - Latest change: who altered the page when?